UltimateTimmeh/dotfiles/README.md

 ### Issues

-1. During a full fresh execution of the installation procedure, installing pyFormex fails.
-This is because, due to the order of installation, the ssh config is not yet installed.
-Instead of changing the order of the installation, the pyFormex installation should be updated.
 1. Installing the keyboard shortcuts doesn't work.
 The symlink is created correctly, but the keyboard shortcuts are not picked up.
 Logging out and in doesn't fix this.
 Checking the application shortcuts in the keyboard